Race, Cafe & Custom

 There is no water pump.
 The system

-depends on convection to move the coolant
+depends on convection to move the coolant through the system.

 There is one radiator for each cylinder and

-are mounted on top of the crash bars.
+they are not cross connected.
+The radiators are mounted on top of the crash bars. |

 There are no fans for the radiators and